 Cancers that occur only in children are

-As in adults, doctors use a combination of treatments, including surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
+Similar to cancer care in adults, doctors use a combination of treatments, including surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
-Surgery may... read more , chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more , and radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
+Surgery may... read more , chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more , and radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more .
 Immunotherapy Immunotherapy for Cancer Immunotherapy is used to stimulate the body's immune system against cancer.
 These treatments target specific genetic characteristics of the tumor cells.
-The genetic characteristics of tumors... read more (a newer type of treatment that uses the immune system to attack the cancer) and targeted therapy (drugs that target specific parts of the cancer cells and destroy them) are being studied and are being used more often to treat cancer in children.
-However, because children are still growing, these treatments may have side effects that do not occur in adults.
+The genetic characteristics of tumors... read more (a newer type of treatment that uses the immune system to attack the cancer) and targeted therapy (medications that target specific parts of the cancer cells and destroy them) are being studied and are being used more often to treat cancer in children.
+However, because children are still growing, these treatments may have side effects that typically do not occur in adults.
 For example, in children, an arm or a leg treated with radiation may not grow to full size.
-If the brain is treated with radiation, intellectual development may not be normal.
+If the brain is treated with radiation, cognitive development may not be normal.
 (See also Cancer Treatment Principles Cancer Treatment Principles Treating cancer is one of the most complex aspects of medical care.
 It involves a team that encompasses many types of doctors working together (for example, primary care doctors, gynecologists... read more .)

 Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers where experts have experience treating childhood cancers.

-The impact of being diagnosed with cancer and the intensity of the treatment are overwhelming to the child and family.
-Maintaining a sense of normalcy for the child is difficult, especially because the child may have to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer and its complications.
-Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see Chronic Health Problems in Children Chronic Health Problems in Children Severe illness, even if temporary, can provoke a great deal of anxiety for children and their families.
+The impact of being diagnosed with cancer and the intensity of the treatment can be overwhelming to the child and family.
+Maintaining a sense of normalcy for the child may be difficult, especially because the child may have to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer.
+It is common for parents to feel an overwhelming sense of stress as they struggle to continue to work, be attentive to siblings, and still attend to the many needs of their child who has cancer (see Chronic Health Problems in Children Chronic Health Problems in Children Severe illness, even if temporary, can provoke a great deal of anxiety for children and their families.
 Chronic health problems are those that last longer than 12 months and are severe enough... read more ).
 The situation is even more difficult when the child is being treated at a specialty center far from home.